Iwa-Kakeru! Climbing Girls

 Iwa-Kakeru!
-Climbing Girls (いわかける！ -Climbing Girls-) is a Japanese manga series by Ryūdai Ishizaka.
+Climbing Girls (いわかける！ -Climbing Girls-) is a Japanese manga series written and illustrated by Ryūdai Ishizaka.
 It was serialized online via Cygames' Cycomi manga app and website from December 2017 to May 2019 and has been collected in four tankōbon volumes by Kodansha and Shogakukan.
 A sequel manga by Ishizaka, titled Iwa-Kakeru!!
 Try a new climbing (いわかける!! -Try a new climbing-), was also serialized online via Cycomi from June 2019 to March 2021.
 It has been collected in six tankōbon volumes by Shogakukan.
 An anime television series adaptation by Blade, titled Iwa-Kakeru!
 Sport Climbing Girls, aired from October to December 2020.
+The series follows Konomi Kasahara, a high school student who joins her school's climbing club and uses her puzzle-solving skills to excel at the sport.

 Plot

 Konomi Kasahara is a first-year student who attends Hanamiya Girls' High School and is a master at puzzles.
 While looking for a club to join, she comes across the school's climbing wall.
 This fateful encounter changes her life when she becomes a member of the Climbing Club.